drew-benson-stash/euchre/README.md

 # Drew's Euchre

+This app demonstrates proficiency with React and Redux as well as general modern web development principles, technologies, and best practices.

 [Try the deployed application](http://adbenson.net/portfolio/euchre)

-If you're unfamiliar with the game of Euchre, [Wikipedia has a detailed explaination](https://en.wikipedia.org/wiki/Euchre).
+If you're unfamiliar with the game of Euchre, Wikipedia has a [detailed explaination](https://en.wikipedia.org/wiki/Euchre).
-Since this website is created as a portfolio demo, you don't need to know the game well so included below is a condensed description of the game.
+Since this website is created as a portfolio demo, you don't need to know the game well so included below is a [condensed description](#Euchre) of the game.

 This web app is a demonstration only: since no one can hide their cards play would be pointless.
 That said, this implementation is complete and accurate with thorough rules for card ranking and scoring.

-## Euchre

-Euchre is a trick-taking card game with two teams of two players each.
-Each player is dealt a "hand" of 5 cards and given the chance to declare which suit will be "trump" and beat all other suits.
-Players then each play a card and the highest-ranking card played wins that "trick".
-The team with the most tricks earns a point, and the first team to 10 points wins!
-But there's a catch: if your team chose the trump suit and didn't win the most tricks, then you've been "euchred" and your opponents get two points!

-Euchre is around 200 years old and popular in the American midwest and around the world.

 ## Features